-- Maintain eye contact to establish connection.
+#1 Maintain eye contact to establish connection.
 In this manner, you will be able to get your toddler’s attention and help him understand what you are saying.
-Maintain a warm and approachable eye contact as you speak.
+Maintain warm and approachable eye contact as you speak.

-- Messages that start with “you” are judgmental and threatening.
-They will only result to defense and defiance.
+#8 Messages that start with “you” are judgmental and threatening.
+They will only result in defence and defiance.
 Instead of saying “You must….
 Or you’d better do this…”.
-Try saying “I need you to… or I will be please when you…”
+Try saying “I need you to… or I will be pleased when you…”

 #9 Use a calm and relaxed tone.
 Avoid yelling as it instills fear.
 It is better if your child listens out of understanding rather than fear.